 Before the Class

-Please be assured that all non-disposable equipment and manikins used during the class is sanitized prior to student use.
+Please be assured that all non-disposable equipment and manikins used during the class are sanitized and laundered before student use.

 The cleaning process:

 - Follows CDC guidance, including updated COVID-19 guidance

 - Adheres to use instructions for cleaning products approved on the EPA List N Tool: COVID-19 Disinfectants

 - Your Faculty Instructor will review the procedures we take during all classes and at the clinical site to minimize the risk of infection.

 - Student’s temperature will be taken before entering the school.
 If student’s temperature is 100.4 F or higher, the student shall not be allowed to attend class.

 - Faculty Instructors and students must perform hand hygiene when entering the class.

 - Faculty Instructors and students must perform hand hygiene using soap and water for at least 20 seconds.
 If soap and water are not available, use an alcohol-based hand sanitizer that contains at least 60% alcohol.
 Cover all surfaces of your hands and rub them together until they feel dry.